 Another keyword research feature you get in SEO PowerSuite is its ‘Keyword Gap’ tool.
 This helps you identify which keywords your competitors are ranking for that you’re not: you enter your domain and those of your competitors, and the tool outputs all the ‘gap’ keywords that it can find.

 It’s worth noting that SEO PowerSuite lets you compare your site against up to five competing ones.
-This gives it a slight win in this area over over Semrush, which lets you compare your domain against four others.
+This gives it a slight win in this area over Semrush, which lets you compare your domain against four others.

 But ultimately, the keyword research tools available from SEO PowerSuite aren’t great.
 They don’t really give you much data, are confusing to use, and extremely slow.
 I could not see us at Style Factory ever relying on them for SEO.